eclipsesource/tabris-js/doc/layout.md

 tabris.js native layout
 =======================

-Controls support a new property `layoutData`.

-The property `layoutData` is a JSON object.
+Controls support a property `layoutData`.
+The value of `layoutData` is an object.
 Accepted keys are:

 - `left`
 - `top`